vlabella/PowerGLE/README.md

 ## Building

-All the VBA code is contained in this repo along with a vbscript `cppam.vbs` that generates both the `.ppmt` and `.ppam` files.
-To create both `PowerGLE.ppmt` (macro enable presentation) and `PowerGLE.ppam` (PowerPoint add-in) type the following at the command prompt.
+All the VBA code is contained in this repo along with a vbscript `cppam.vbs` that generates both the `.pptm` and `.ppam` files.
+To create both `PowerGLE.pptm` (macro enable presentation) and `PowerGLE.ppam` (PowerPoint add-in) type the following at the command prompt.

     cscript cppam.vbs PowerGLE

-Open the PowerGLE.ppmt file and hit Alt-F11 to open the VBA editing console to twiddle the code.
+Open the PowerGLE.pptm file and hit Alt-F11 to open the VBA editing console to twiddle the code.
 The `cppam.vbs` script relies on both the zip and unzip applications, which should be installed on the machine. (see http://infozip.sourceforge.net/)

-Any changes that are made to the code in the `PowerGLE.ppmt` file must be exported by running the macro `ExportVisualBasicCode` within PowerPoint.
+Any changes that are made to the code in the `PowerGLE.pptm` file must be exported by running the macro `ExportVisualBasicCode` within PowerPoint.
 This will place all the VBA code in a subfolder `.\PowerGLE_VBA`.
 This will need to be copied over the original code for storing under version control or regenerating the PowerPoint files using `cppam.vbs`.